devdo-eu/macau/README.md

 This project can be run as a REST API server.
 with command `uvicorn macau_server:app` you can run it locally.
 Then with available commands it is possible to play from a browser.

+Another way is to use REST API client.
+You can run client from directory `./macau/rest_api_client` with:
+`python macau.cli.py` command.

 # Rules